 You can try these first few tips on your next trip.
 Your car burns more fuel when it speeds up suddenly, so you should try to ease into acceleration.

 You’ll still reach home in the same amount of time, and it’ll reduce wear and tear on your car.
-Slowing down can also save you from speeding tickets and accidents.
+Slowing down can also save you from

 It’ll also make stopping easier, which is good because braking uses fuel.
 Brake gently and only when you have to.
 It can also help to pay more attention to the road and other drivers.
 This will help you keep a safe distance from other cars and let you brake gently to avoid sudden stops.